Montimage/5Greplay/docs/docs/references/rule/readme.md

 1. `is_exist( proto.att )`  checks whether an event has an attribute of a protocol, e.g., `is_exist( http.method )` will return `true` if the current event contains protocol `HTTP` and attribute method has a non-null value, otherwise it will return `false`.

-	Normally MMT has a filter that allow an event in a rule to be verified only if any proto.att used in its boolean expression contains value.
+	Normally 5Greplay has a filter that allow an event in a rule to be verified only if any proto.att used in its boolean expression contains value.
 If one of them has not, the rule will not be verified.
 This allows to reduce number of verification of boolean expression, thus increases the performance.

 	For example, given an event having the following boolean expression: